docker/docs/ee/ucp/admin/install/upgrade.md

 ![](../../images/upgrade-ucp-2.png){: .with-border}

-In the **Available Versions** dropdown, select the version you want to update.
+In the **Available Versions** drop down, select the version you want to update.
 Copy and paste the CLI command provided into a terminal on a manager node to perform the upgrade.

 During the upgrade, the web interface will be unavailable, and you should wait until completion before continuing to interact with it.
 When the upgrade